hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 	metadata[1, 1]   # first element in the first column of the data frame metadata[1, 3]   # first element in the 3rd column

 Now if you only wanted to select based on rows, you would provide the indexes for the rows and leave the columns index blank.
-The key here is to include the comma, to let R know that you are accessing a 2 dimensional data structure:
+The key here is to include the comma, to let R know that you are accessing a 2-dimensional data structure:

 	metadata[3, ]    # the 3rd row for all columns
 	metadata[1:3, ] # first three rows